shayonpal/git-repo-monitor/README.md

 - If no repositories are found, check that your repository directories are correctly specified
 - If the script seems slow, consider reducing the maxdepth value in the find command to limit the search depth
-- If you're having issues with the git fetch step, keep `SKIP_FETCH=true` in the scripts
+- If you're having issues with the git fetch step, set `SKIP_FETCH=true` in the scripts
 - Ensure the scripts have executable permissions
 - If iTerm2 doesn't open or gives an error, make sure iTerm2 is installed and the AppleScript syntax is correct
 - Make sure to replace `$HOME` in the AppleScript with your actual home directory path if needed